front-end-intermediate/ExpressJSReact-retired/readme.md

 ```

-Load the front end to test.
-Make adjustments to index.js as needed.
+To test the new component make adjustments to index.js (import and render App) and App.js (export it as default and provide an empty index.css) as needed.

 ## Aside: CORS

-I doubt we will need [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) in this exercise but in the event you need them in another application you would add the following to `server.js`:
+I doubt we will need [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) in this exercise but in the event you need them in an application in the future you would add the following to `server.js`:

 ```js
 app.use((req, res, next) => {